HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_api_file_based_export.md

 ## MHS file based export

 Retrieve the MHS format from either the sessionCount.log file or the .csv files, which are categorized by month based on the start and end date parameters, located in the /mnt/licenseData/manualReport/ directory.
-For more details, refer to the [User Session Reporting Tool](https://git.cwp.pnp-hcl.com/websphere-portal-incubator/UserSessionReporting/blob/develop/README.md)

 ```
-# <fileName> Java class name to generate the metric
+# <fileName> Java class name to generate the metric.
+The timestamp in the usage metrics file should be earlier than the start date, formatted as {YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics.
+For example: 2024-06-24T02-50-00_usage.metrics
 # <deploymentId> String deploymentID from MHS
 # <KeyId> String KeyId from MHS
 # <startDate> Specifies the start date in YYYY-MM-DD format